-2009 was a year of transition for many of us during economic turbulence.
-Leaving jobs due to layoffs, starting businesses, changing business strategies, facing the power of social media, or whatever it is for you.
+2009 was a year of transition for many of us during economic turbulence and stress.
+Leaving jobs due to layoffs, starting new businesses, changing business strategies, facing the power of social media, or whatever it is for you.

 Like an unplanned pregnancy, a business transition can sneak up on you and force you to rethink everything from your values to your life purpose.
 But the idea of the “baby” coming is also thrilling.
 It’s both.